gin66/FastAccelStepper/README.md

 As of now, allocation of steppers on esp32 are: first all 6 mcpwm/pcnt drivers and then the 8 rmt drivers.
 In future this may be under application control.
 Starting with 0.29.2, the module can be directly selected on call of `stepperConnectToPin()`.
 So the allocation gets more flexible.

+One specific note for the rmt: If a direction pin toggle is needed directly after a command with steps, then the driver will add before that direction pin toggle another pause of `MIN_CMD_TICKS` ticks.

 ### ESP32S2

 This stepper driver uses rmt module.